Diet Coke Gardener: Objectified Like Women?

 Because if women are just objects, no feelings to worry over.

 If women and men were BOTH portrayed in multidimensional ways, with one part being “sexy” — and outside of impossible body ideals (variety is the spice of life!) then “sexy” images needn’t be a problem for either gender.

-Posted on May 20, 2013, in body image, feminism, gender, men, psychology, sex, sexism, women and tagged Andrew Cooper, body image, Diet Coke gardner ad, feminism, gender, men, psychology, sex, sexism, women.
+Posted on May 20, 2013, in body image, feminism, gender, men, psychology, sex and sexuality, sexism, women and tagged Andrew Cooper, body image, Diet Coke gardner ad, feminism, gender, men, psychology, sex and sexuality, sexism, women.
 Bookmark the permalink.
 44 Comments.